-- Call on all countries to deliver a National Commitment to SDG Transformation at the SDG Summit, including by setting national benchmarks for reducing poverty and inequality, making SDG achievement a central focus in national planning and oversight mechanisms and aligning national and subnational budgets with the SDGs. - Invest in public sector capacity and infrastructure to identify trade-offs and drive large-scale change, enable complex decision-making, leverage digital technologies and boost implementation partnerships - Recognize the central role of local and sub-national governments in implementing the SDGs, including by designing national enabling frameworks to allow subnational governments to meet their devolved responsibilities and by strengthening their capacities and resources to advance the SDGs, while contributing to crisis mitigation, adaptation, preparedness and recovery, anchored on the principles of multilevel governance, multistakeholder and multisectoral collaboration.
+- Call upon all countries to deliver a national commitment to transformation of the Goals at the Sustainable Development Goals Summit, including by setting national benchmarks for reducing poverty and inequality, making achievement of the Goals a central focus in national planning and oversight mechanisms, and aligning national and subnational budgets with the Goals. - Invest in public sector capacity and infrastructure to identify trade-offs and drive large-scale change, enable complex decision-making, leverage digital technologies and boost implementation partnerships. - Recognize the central role of local and subnational governments in implementing the Goals, including by designing national enabling frameworks to allow subnational governments to meet their devolved responsibilities and by strengthening their capacities and resources to advance the Goals, while contributing to crisis mitigation, adaptation, preparedness and recovery, anchored on the principles of multilevel governance, and multistakeholder and multisectoral collaboration. - Encourage the development of effective policies and a suitable regulatory framework to support the alignment of private sector governance models, operating practices and disclosure requirements with sustainable development objectives.